Category Archives: Crime Drama

 The story is told via flashbacks as a wounded Walter Neff (Fred MacMurray) scrambles to record a confession to his colleague and best friend, Barton Keyes (Edward G. Robinson).

-The adventure that the audience is taking on is the most fun aspect of the film.
-We already deduce that Neff is involved in shenanigans but most of the fun occurs after the murder has been committed and Phyllis and Neff’s scheme begins to unravel.
+The adventure the audience is taking on is the most fun aspect of the film.
+We already deduce that Neff is involved in shenanigans, but most of the fun occurs after the murder has been committed and Phyllis and Neff’s scheme begins to unravel.

-The added component of Neff’s colleague and close friend, Keyes, being in the mix as he starts to suspect foul play is equally compelling.
-Will he finally figure out that Neff is involved in the plot?
-Will Keyes cover for Neff if discovered?
-Will Phyllis’s past-history catch up with her and twist events in a different direction?
+The added component of Neff’s colleague and close friend, Keyes, being involved as he starts to suspect foul play is equally compelling.

 These questions make the film a great picture.

-As events unfold sides can be drawn and defenses of characters can be more focused, particularly after Double Indemnity’s startling conclusion.
+As events unfold, sides can be drawn, and characters can be more focused, particularly after Double Indemnity’s startling conclusion.

-Neff is not a strong, heroic character and is rather weak, easily being manipulated by the cagey Phyllis.
-It is interesting how little time it takes for him to succumb to her plot and willingly do the crime for her.
+Neff is not a strong, heroic character.
+She is relatively weak and easily manipulated by the cagey Phyllis.
+It is interesting how little time it takes for Neff to succumb to her plot and willingly commit the crime.

-MacMurray and Stanwyck have smoldering chemistry and this is a major success of the film keeping the audience invested in the plot.
-The added measure of the murder victim being rather unknown to the audience adds a macabre rooting value to the pair.
+MacMurray and Stanwyck have smoldering chemistry and are a significant film success, keeping the audience invested in the plot.
+The added measure of the murder victim being relatively unknown to the audience adds a macabre rooting value to the pair.

-Wilder never presents the plot as a romantic triangle or Neff and Phyllis having any other romantic entanglements, so the only roadblock is the insurance company and their suspicions surrounding Phyllis.
+Wilder never presents the plot as a romantic triangle, and Neff and Phyllis have no other romantic entanglements.
+The only roadblock is the insurance company and its suspicions about Phyllis.

 Oscar Nominations: Best Motion Picture, Best Director-Billy Wilder, Best Actress-Barbara Stanwyck, Best Screenplay, Best Scoring of a Dramatic or Comedy Picture, Best Sound Recording, Best Cinematography, Black-and-White